llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 ### Model Evaluation and Validation

 The final model is found to provide results inline with any individual regressor for the data.
 It should be able to withstand input  collected in the same manner, and in fact saw reasonable results when submitted to the competition, falling in the upper third of results, for both public and private Kaggle data sets(Note: the public set is used for testing until the contest concludes, upon which the private set is used to judge scores).
 It was seen that across all data sets (Validation/Train/Test), the results were similar for similar inputs.
+It should be considered that this process can add prohibitive time to the process, especially in the training stage.

 ### Justification